buraksezer/olric/README.md

 ## Commands

 Olric uses Redis protocol and supports Redis-style commands to query the database.
 You can use any Redis client, including `redis-cli`.
 The official Go client is a thin layer around [go-redis/redis](https://github.com/go-redis/redis) package.
+See [Golang Client](#golang-client) section for the documentation.

 ### Distributed Map